syedad218/casino-app/README.md

 - [x] Login

   - [x] store the path trying to access if not logged in, and redirect to login
-  - [x] Login with email and password
+  - [x] Login with username and password
   - [x] Error message when login fails, allow to retry
   - [x] Redirect to home page/path trying to access, after successful login
   - [x] Persist login state after page reload, using localStorage